Hamilton Leithauser

-James Hamilton Leithauser (born April 15, 1978) is an American singer, songwriter and multi-instrumentalist.
-From 2000 to 2014, he was the lead vocalist of the American indie rock band The Walkmen, with whom he recorded seven studio albums.
-Prior to The Walkmen's formation, Leithauser and bass guitarist and organist Peter Matthew Bauer were both members of The Recoys.
+James Hamilton Leithauser (born April 15, 1978) is an American singer, songwriter, and multi-instrumentalist.
+He is the lead vocalist of the American indie rock band The Walkmen, with whom he wrote and recorded seven studio albums from 2000 to 2014.
+Prior to The Walkmen's formation, Leithauser and bass guitarist and organist, Peter Matthew Bauer, were both members of The Recoys.
 Leithauser was born and raised in Washington, DC, and has lived in New York City since the 1990s.

 Leithauser embarked upon a solo career in 2014, releasing his debut studio album, Black Hours, on June 3, written and recorded alongside his Walkmen bandmate Paul Maroon.
-In 2016, Leithauser collaborated with former Vampire Weekend multi-instrumentalist Rostam Batmanglij on the studio album, I Had a Dream That You Were Mine.
+In 2016, Leithauser collaborated with former Vampire Weekend multi-instrumentalist Rostam Batmanglij on the studio album I Had a Dream That You Were Mine, under both artists' names.
 It was released to widespread critical acclaim later that year.
-He released the studio album The Loves of Your Life in 2020.
+His most recent record, This Side of the Island, was released in 2025.

 Early life

-Leithauser was born in Washington, D.C. to Mary Bryan and Mark Leithauser, an artist and former curator at the National Gallery of Art.
+Leithauser was born in Washington, D.C. to Mark Leithauser, an artist and former curator at the National Gallery of Art, and Mary Bryan.
 His sister Anna is also an artist.
 His paternal uncle is poet and novelist Brad Leithauser.

 Leithauser attended St. Albans School where he was close friends with future bandmate Paul Maroon.
 As a teenager, he had a summer job at Inner Ear Studios in Arlington, Virginia where he helped engineer Fugazi's Red Medicine.
 He attended Boston University for two years, before transferring to New York University, where he graduated with a degree in philosophy.